sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 <<Anchor(Ulmer)>>
 ==== Felix Ulmer --- Liouvillian Solutions of Second and Third Order Linear Differential Equations ====

-the computation of liouvillian solutions (in particular for third order equations).
+The computation of Liouvillian solutions (in particular for third order equations).
 Along the lines of

   * Liouvillian solutions of third order differential equations Journal of Symbolic Computation, 36, 855-889 (2003)